NGINX Ingress Migration Tool

 Additional Resources

-kubernetes/ingress-nginx project reaches end of maintenance at the end of March 2026.
-It will receive no further releases, bugfixes, or security patches.
+kubernetes/ingress-nginx project has reached end of maintenance. v1.15.1 (March 19, 2026) is the final release — it will receive no further releases, bugfixes, or security patches.
 The F5 NGINX Ingress Controller (nginx/kubernetes-ingress) is actively maintained and is the recommended migration target.Ingress NGINX Config Analyzer

 Paste a Kubernetes Ingress YAML manifest that uses Kubernetes Ingress NGINX (Ingress-NGINX) annotations to get migration suggestions for the F5 NGINX Ingress Controller.

-kubernetes/ingress-nginx project reaches end of maintenance at the end of March 2026.
-It will receive no further releases, bugfixes, or security patches.
+kubernetes/ingress-nginx project has reached end of maintenance. v1.15.1 (March 19, 2026) is the final release — it will receive no further releases, bugfixes, or security patches.
 The F5 NGINX Ingress Controller (nginx/kubernetes-ingress) is actively maintained and is the recommended migration target.Key Differences

 | Aspect | Kubernetes Ingress NGINX (Ingress-NGINX) | F5 NGINX Ingress Controller |